Grow and Prosper

 The Framework provides Council and community with a mechanism to take the Prosperity theme, contained in the Corangamite Community Vision 2040, and convert it into tangible actions and measurable outcomes.

-In conjunction with the Discussion Paper it consolidates Council’s approach to economic and community development, inclusive of arts, culture, tourism and the circular economy, for the next ten years - 2023 to 2033.
+In conjunction with the Discussion Paper, it consolidates Council’s approach to economic and community development, inclusive of arts, culture, tourism and the circular economy, for the next ten years - 2023 to 2033.
+The framework was endorsed by Council in May 2023 and guides council’s work programs.